bmcveigh/bmcveigh.github.io/_posts/2019-12-20-why-cms-themes-are-more-expensive.markdown

 [preprocess functions](https://www.drupal.org/docs/8/theming-drupal-8/modifying-attributes-in-a-theme-file).
 These functions allow you to pass additional data or modify existing data into a template.
 In addition to preprocess functions, the front-end developer developing the theme would also need to have an understanding of [Twig](https://twig.symfony.com/) and its syntax, which has a learning curve, although not nearly as steep as learning Drupal itself, especially if the FED is used to PHP template files (HTML and PHP in the same file) instead of Twig templates.
 However, if the FED is familiar with a similar framework, such as
-[Liquid](https://shopify.github.io/liquid/), it shouldn't be too big of a learning curve.
+[Liquid](https://shopify.github.io/liquid/), it shouldn't be too big of a learning curve (famous last words).

 I know other CMS's such as [WordPress](https://wordpress.org/) or [Joomla](https://www.joomla.org/) have their own learning curve as well, but I am not as familiar with those CMS's as far as code goes so I really cannot say anything more about the learning curve.